issaczhang2021/Real-time_Stock_Market_Monitoring_ETL_pipeline/README 2 - AWS Deployment.md

 ## 🧠 Why Use AWS Serverless for This Project?

 ### ✅ Real-Time Data Capture

-- You want to **fetch the most recent stock prices every minute** and make them immediately available for analytics or alerting.
+- Continuously fetch updated stock prices every **minute** from public APIs (e.g., Alpha Vantage).
+- Immediately store and track market insights with low latency.

 ### ✅ Cost-Effective

-- With **AWS Free Tier**, most services like Lambda, S3, EventBridge, and Glue offer generous free limits.
+- Use **AWS Free Tier**: Lambda, S3, EventBridge, Glue (all have generous free limits).

-### ✅ Scalability & Resilience
+### ✅ Scalable & Serverless

-- Lambda functions scale automatically with traffic and fail independently.
-- S3 ensures durable storage and integrates easily with analytics tools.

-### ✅ No Server Management

-- No need to manage EC2, cron jobs, or daemons.
-AWS services handle infrastructure concerns automatically.
+- No infrastructure to manage.
+- Fully managed execution, monitoring, and scaling handled by AWS.

 ---